liboyin/iucg/Notes.md

 * Changes required to a Caffe network:
 	1. Data layer type is `"HDF5Data"`.
 All transformations are removed. `data_param` is changed to `hdf5_data_param`
 	2. A Softmax layer is inserted between `fc8_pascal` and the loss layer, i.e. Inner product -> Softmax -> Sigmoid Cross Entropy Loss
-	3. Loss layer type is `"SigmoidCrossEntropyLoss"`
+	3. Loss layer type is `"EuclideanLoss"`
 	4. TEST phase is removed due to the lack of metric to hierarchical classification accuracy
 * Caffe does not support data transformation for HDF5 input.
 Mean subtraction needs to be done outside.
 Also, each input image should have axis sequence [BGR]XY, where X, Y $\in$ [0,227], as defined by Caffe models trained on ImageNet